Skip to Content

 And, of course, you should look into getting a bidet attachment like a Brondell or a Tushy bidet.

-8. menstrual products:
+8. menstrual products

 A lot of the mainstream tampon and pad brands use a combination of bleached rayon and conventional cotton, and they contain plastic.

-The average pad contains the equivalent of four plastic bags.
+The average pad contains the equivalent of four plastic bags!

+My go-to period products are Thinx.
 They look just like regular undies, but they absorb blood — up to two tampons worth, depending on the style.

 I have a couple of their thongs for lighter days, plus a couple of the heavy duty pairs.
 They’re super comfortable and cute, and I never have to worry about leaking!